CDAC-lab/leap-ai.info/content/_index.en.md

 ## A Living AI Lab

-LEAP is not just a production platform — it is a **Living AI Lab**, designed, developed and deployed by the CDAC team at La Trobe in a continuous cycle of research, innovation and real-world application.
+LEAP is not just a production platform — it is a **Living AI Lab**, designed, developed and deployed by the LEAP team at La Trobe in a continuous cycle of research, innovation and real-world application.

 The team building LEAP brings together four full-time academics and a cohort of PhD and research students working in an **AI Bootcamp** model — a collaborative, hands-on environment where research ideas move rapidly from concept to live deployment.
 LEAP is also integrated into La Trobe's **Master of Business Analytics** and **Bachelor of Business Analytics** degrees, giving approximately 150 students direct experience with a live, production-grade AI platform as part of their studies.

 Governance is built in by design.
-The **CDAC Ethics Committee** provides complete ethical, compliance and governance oversight at every stage of LEAP's development and deployment, ensuring responsible AI principles are embedded into the platform from the ground up — not retrofitted after the fact.
+A dedicated **Ethics Committee** provides complete ethical, compliance and governance oversight at every stage of LEAP's development and deployment, ensuring responsible AI principles are embedded into the platform from the ground up — not retrofitted after the fact.

 LEAP's open data commitment extends the platform's value beyond the university.
 Two large public datasets have been released to date — [UNICON](https://github.com/CDAC-lab/UNICON) (electricity, gas and water consumption) and [UNISOLAR](https://github.com/CDAC-lab/UNISOLAR) (photovoltaic generation) — and La Trobe has hosted a dedicated **Net Zero Emissions Hackathon** to foster community engagement and external collaboration around the data.